Melanie C: 2009–2014: Acting, The Sea and Stages

-Chisholm was mentor assistant in the third season of The X Factor Australia and helped the Mel B team, formed by under 25 years-old girls, during the selection process.
+Chisholm was mentor assistant in the third series of The X Factor Australia and helped the Mel B team, formed by under 25 years-old girls, during the selection process.
 The girls did not reach the final.
 "Weak" was released only in the UK as the third single, charting in the UK Indie Chart.
 "Let There Be Love" was released as fourth and final single of The Sea in Germany and Switzerland.
 She also recorded "Viva Life" for the documentary Bash Street.
-In November, she embarked on her sixth concert tour, The Sea – Live, traveling in Europe during 17 dates.
+In November, she embarked on her sixth concert tour, The Sea – Live, travelling in Europe during 17 dates.
 The record of the tour was released as DVD on 27 February 2012.
-In her interview for "Ask Melanie C Episode 8" on her YouTube channel, Chisholm said that she "feels very sad as The Sea was a really great album and it wasn't as successful as it deserved to be" In April, Chisholm was invited by British DJ Jodie Harsh to collaborate on an electronic project.
+In her interview for "Ask Melanie C Episode 8" on her YouTube channel, Chisholm said that she "feels very sad as The Sea was a really great album and it wasn't as successful as it deserved to be".
+In April, Chisholm was invited by British DJ Jodie Harsh to collaborate on an electronic project.
 On 13 May they released the EP The Night, including three songs.
 "Set You Free" was released as a promo single from the EP.
 In July, she was judge of the ITV talent show Superstar, which searched to find an actor to starring the musical Jesus Christ Superstar.
 Ben Forster was chosen.